jurgen-kluft/go-home/README.md

 ## App Structure

 Note:
-  InfluxDB for tracking metrics and usage of all processes.
+  InfluxDB for tracking metrics and usage of some processes.
-  Since all of this is written in Go it should be able to run anywhere, from a Raspberry PI to a Windows/Mac machine.
+  Since all of this is written in Go it should be able to run anywhere, from a Raspberry PI, Arduino to a Windows/Mac machine.

 - Since every process is just running it's own logic want we need is a pub/sub server where every process can register itself to specific events that it is interested in.